The Three-Body Problem: When Is This Netflix Adaptation Coming To The Streamer?

-The Three Body Problem is just the first novel in the trilogy created by Cixin back in 2008, that finally saw the light of day in America with its English translation in 2014.
+The Three-Body Problem is just the first novel in the trilogy created by Cixin back in 2008, which finally saw the light of day in America with its English translation in 2014.
 Cixin followed up his best-selling novel with two more, The Dark Forest, which got its English translation in 2015, and Death’s End, which received its English translation in 2016.

 In bringing The Three Body Problem, as well as the possibility of the other two novels, to the small screen, Netflix has the luxury of time.
 The world that Cixin has created is vast, the story layered, so a deep dive is what’s needed for this story.